ManifoldScholar/manifold-docusaurus/docs/administering/installation.md

 Select the strategy that makes sense for your organization to see the corresponding instructions.

 :::info
-The current recommended Manifold version is <strong><Data path="manifoldVersion" /></strong>.
-Previous releases can be downloaded from the [downloads page](./reference/downloads).
+The current stable Manifold version is <strong><Data command="highestStableVersionFor" argument="ubuntu18" /></strong>. <Data command="prereleaseStatement" argument="ubuntu18" />All releases can be downloaded from the [downloads page](./reference/downloads).
 :::

 ### Package Install

-The most recent version of Manifold is <Data highestVersionFor="ubuntu18" />.
+The most recent version of Manifold is <Data command="highestStableVersionFor" argument="ubuntu18" />.

-As of Manifold v6, we have discontinued support for Ubuntu 16, which is now end of life.
+As of Manifold v6, we will have discontinued support for Ubuntu 16, which is now end of life.

 #### 1. Download the Package